moegirlwiki/MW-FlowThread/README.md

-#NOTICE: This version have different doce & founction compare to the source!
+#NOTICE: This version have different doc & founction compare to the source!

 # MW-FlowThread
 A commenting system for MediaWiki